Jürgen Todenhöfer: "Inside IS" book

 In 2016 the German newspaper Der Spiegel analyzed Todenhöfer's book "Inside IS", in which he reports allegedly visiting the Islamic State and speaking to several of its members.
 Der Spiegels article contained many strong accusations, disputing most of Todenhöfer's claims.
 The article concluded Todenhöfer's work was more a "fictional novel than a factual documentary", and calling Todenhöfer a "Märchenonkel" (lying pope).
 Todenhöfer subsequently sued Der Spiegel.

 Cooperation with Xavier Naidoo

-In 2015 Todenhöfer recorded a song with the German songwriter Xavier Naidoo, who drifted far into the right spectrum.
+In 2015 Todenhöfer recorded a song with the German songwriter Xavier Naidoo, who had drifted towards the far-right.
 The song was a protest against the German support of the military intervention in Syria.
 In it, Muslims are called the "new Jews bearing the responsibility of the star of David".
 In general opinion Naidoo's and Todenhöfer's song was widely criticized, citing their blunt antisemitism and relationship to Syria's dictator Assad.
 In fact, Todenhöfer has been found in close contact to Assad and his daughter, calling her "my little princess".